LSDBC/Economics/content/Advanced Macroeconomics III (Galí).md

 ![[IRF.
 Technology Shock.png|center|500]]

 A persistent positive technology shock calls for increased output.
-However, the output gap decreases and becomes negatively.
+However, the output gap decreases and becomes negative.
 This is due to the fact that output increases by less than the natural level of ouput.
 Implicitly, this is because the real interest rate does not decrease as much as the natural interest rate — i.e. the central bank is non stimulating the economy enough, under this particular rule and calibration.
 Inflation, as the output gap, is negative.
 In principle, the nominal rate responses both to inflation and output, which are now moving in opposite directions.
 In the present calibration, the nominal rate goes up (the reduction in inflation is dominated by the increase in output).
 The real wage goes up, but in principle this is ambiguous.
 In fact, output goes up, but employment decreases in response to a positive technology shock: $w_t = \sigma y_t + \phi n_t$.
 Unemployment goes down due to the labor demand equation: $n_t = \frac{y_t - a_t}{1 - \alpha}$.
 If output does not increase as much as technology, as it often happens, then employment decreases.
 This is a (fairly) general result in NK models: the demand for the good decreases by less than technology, and the firms need less workers than before to produce the, yet higher, quantity demanded by consumers.
 #### Employment and technology shocks in New Keynesian and RBC models